Function Theory on Tetrablock: Realization, Interpolation, Extension and Toeplitz Corona Theorem: Interpolation and Extension Theorem

-In higher-dimensional domains, the interpolation is not governed by a single kernel.
-Instead, it is characterized by the positive semi-definiteness of the matrix

-for every kernel $k$ belonging to a family of kernels that is closely associated with the domain and typically contains the Szeg\"{o} kernel, the reproducing kernel of the Hardy space of the domain.
-(For instance, see \cite[Theorem 11.49]{AM2002}, \cite[p.~508]{BS2018}).
+for every kernel $k$ belonging to a family of kernels that is ``closely" associated with the domain and typically contains the Szeg\"{o} kernel of the domain (for instance, see \cite[Theorem 11.49]{AM2002}, \cite[p.~508]{BS2018}).
+Below, we prove an analogous result (Theorem \ref{interpolation theorem}), where the interpolating functions are in $\SAE.$